-We recognize that some of our customers would prefer that any personal data subject to the GDPR remain in the EU and not be transferred to the U.S. for processing.
+We recognize that some of our customers would prefer that any personal data subject to the GDPR (or its UK or Swiss equivalents) remain in the EU and not be transferred to the U.S. for processing.
 To that end, we introduced the Cloudflare Data Localization Suite, which helps businesses get the performance and security benefits of Cloudflare’s global network, while making it easy to set rules and controls at the edge about where their data is stored and protected.

-The Data Localisation Suite bundles some existing offerings with some new features:
+The Data Localization Suite bundles some existing offerings with some new features:

-Regional Services.
-Cloudflare has data centers in over 200 cities across 100+ countries.
+a) Regional Services.
+Cloudflare has data centers in over 300 cities across 100+ countries.
 Regional Services together with our Geo Key Manager solution allows Customers to pick the data center locations where TLS keys are stored and TLS termination takes place.
 Traffic is ingested globally, applying L3/L4 DDoS mitigations, while security, performance, and reliability functions (such as, WAF, CDN, DDoS mitigation, etc.) are serviced at designated Cloudflare data centers only.
-With Regional Services, some metadata will still be transmitted to our core data center in Portland, Oregon.
-However, the only Personal Data we collect in these logs are IP addresses.

-As outlined in our Transparency Report, Cloudflare requires valid legal process before providing the personal information of our customers to government entities or civil litigants, unless there is an emergency.
-We do not provide our customers' personal information to government officials in response to requests that do not include legal process.
+As outlined in our Transparency Report, Cloudflare requires valid legal process before providing the personal information of our customers to government entities or civil litigants.
+Except in the case of an emergency involving danger of death or serious physical injury to any person, we do not provide our customers' personal information to government officials in response to requests that do not include legal process.

 To ensure that our customers have the opportunity to enforce their rights, it is Cloudflare’s policy to notify our customers of a subpoena or other legal process requesting their information before disclosure of that information, whether the legal process comes from the government or private parties involved in civil litigation, unless legally prohibited.
 Specifically, our DPA commits that unless legally prohibited, we will notify Customers if we are able to identify that third-party legal process requesting personal data we process on behalf of that Customer raises a conflict of law — such as where the personal data is governed by the GDPR.
 Customers notified of a pending legal request for their personal data can seek to intervene to prevent the disclosure of personal data.

-In addition, U.S. law provided mechanisms for companies to challenge orders that pose potential conflicts of law, such as a legal request for data subject to GDPR.
-The Clarifying Lawful Overseas Use of Data (CLOUD) Act, for example, provides mechanisms for a provider to petition a court to quash or modify a legal request that poses such a conflict of law.
+In addition, U.S. law provides mechanisms for companies to challenge orders that pose potential conflicts of law, such as a legal request for data subject to GDPR.
+The CLOUD Act, for example, provides mechanisms for a provider to petition a court to quash or modify a legal request that poses such a conflict of law.
 That process also allows a provider to disclose the existence of the request to a foreign government whose citizen is affected, if that government has signed a CLOUD Act agreement with the United States.
 Cloudflare has committed to legally challenge any orders that pose such a conflict of law.
 To date, we have received no orders that we have identified as posing such a conflict.

 This paper outlines policies and procedures that guide how we manage customer and end-user data on our systems — and how we address government and other legal requests for data.